-The Financial Services and Markets Authority (FSMA) once again warns the public against the fraudulent activities of unauthorized lenders or credit intermediaries approaching consumers who are looking for credit.
+The Financial Services and Markets Authority (FSMA) warns the public against the activities of unauthorized lenders who offer false credits to consumers.

 The FSMA offers the following general recommendations for recognizing these fraudulent offers of credit:

 - Be wary if you receive an unsolicited credit offer via the internet or via social media.